-4.6.
+4.7.
 Online Course Enrollment Policy

-Generally, online courses are capped at 25.
-However, online course enrollments are determined by the discipline and may be permitted to reach a maximum of 30 students per Collegewide approval by the deans of instruction and department chairpersons.
-Hybrid, Web Conferencing, and Video Conferencing courses' maximum enrollment numbers mirror their traditional classroom course counterparts.
+Online courses enrollment is capped at 20.
+However, with the permission of the department chairperson and instructors, enrollments are permitted to reach a maximum of 22 students.
+Hybrid and Web-Enhanced courses maximum enrollment numbers mirror their traditional course counterparts.